What Does it Mean to Study Philosophy?

-At the associate and bachelor's degree level, you will likely study a bit of both branches so that you have a good understanding of how the philosophical approach has been used for centuries to contemplate issues and provide a forum for debate.
-Topic areas can include ethics (moral conduct), metaphysics (reality), epistemology (knowledge), and aesthetics (art).
+At the associate and bachelor's degree level, you will likely study a bit of both branches so that you have a good understanding of how the philosophical approach has been used for centuries to contemplate issues and create a forum for debate.
+Topic areas can include ethics (moral conduct), metaphysics (reality), epistemology (knowledge) and aesthetics (art).
 With that grounding, you can refine your skills to a more technical method of analysis.
-Online college courses in philosophy are available for the solitary thinker.

 What Can You Do With a College Degree in Philosophy?

 Looking for a job as a "philosopher" in the truest sense of the word can be frustrating, since the only listings you'll find are generally in academic positions at colleges and universities.
-However, your highly developed analytical and critical thinking and writing skills should be in high demand in a variety of industries.
-Many career postings ask for candidates with a liberal arts or humanities degree.
-In this case, a philosophy degree is advantageous because of the abstract reasoning and research background it provides.
+However, your highly developed analytical and critical thinking and writing skills could be utilized in a variety of industries.
 You might be suited for a career in:

 - Business.
 The ability to look at old problems and processes in new ways is invaluable in the business world.